| In this issue

 downloadable from the Apache site's contributed

+modules directory.
 Sources Re-organised for Better Configure and Easier Module Addition

 The source code of Apache has been re-organised.
 Previously